AnggaR96s/Reforestation/README.md

-## Why do birds fly south for the winter?
-Because it's too far to walk.
+## What did the big flower say to the littler flower?
+Hi, bud!